Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Association Probabilities for Mode Selection

-To facilitate the reliability analysis of proposed V2X networks, we first derive the distance distributions of the V2V link and the V2B link, and their corresponding association probability in the following.
+To facilitate the reliability analysis of proposed C-V2X communication over shared V2V and UL channels, we first derive the distance distributions of the vehicle to vehicle link in direct mode and the V2B link in network mode, and their corresponding association probability in the following.